Project

 Context

-This project was done as part of my UI/UX design bootcamp at Memorisely.
+This project was completed as part of my UI/UX design bootcamp at Memorisely.

 Solution